Friday, April 27, 2012

 Decorated for Independence Day

-In the past four years the Isla Mujeres statue dedicated to this distinguished gentleman has gone through a number of changes.
-First his black fiberglass statue was painted a dazzling gold.
+In the past four years, the Isla Mujeres statue dedicated to this distinguished gentleman has gone through a number of changes.
+First, his black fibreglass statue was painted a dazzling gold.

 The white pillars were bathed in pink lighting in celebration of Breast Cancer Survivors, and then draped in red, white, and green bunting for Independence Day.

 Next came bright green and eye-popping orange in celebration of his birthday on March 21st.
-Then two weeks later the colours were toned-down with the current white and green combination.
-For us, it's an amusing past-time to spot the changes around the island.
-Just down the street from our house there is a small park surrounded by a tall fence made out of plastic PVC pipe and concrete.
+Then two weeks later, the colours were toned down with the current white and green combination.
+For us, it's an amusing pastime to spot the changes around the island.
+Just down the street from our house, there is a small park surrounded by a tall fence made out of plastic PVC pipe and concrete.

 If you happen to peer over the edge of the wall, you can read the entire colour history in the various haphazard paint jobs.